How to Make Biodegradable Caskets

 These biodegradable caskets are the same as those used for Orthodox Jewish burials.

 Genesis 3:19 – By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken – for dust you are and to dust you will return.

-To get a FREE funeral cover quote simply complete and send the short form on this page
+To get your own funeral cover quote, simply complete and submit the short form on this page